Cornish Bronze Age: Subsistence

 Crops that were cultivated included wheat, barley, Celtic beans, and occasionally oats.
 Different sites have yielded various assemblages of evidence for arable crops.
 At the Trethellan site crops included wheat, Celtic beans, and flax, which were sown in the spring.
-Emmer, spelt, and breadwheat were probably sown here in the autumn.
+Emmer, spelt, and bread wheat were probably sown here in the autumn.
 A structure at Trethellan has been identified as a possible open-air oven, perhaps indicating that bread was baked here.
 At Tremough, wheat, barley, Celtic beans, and oats were some of the crops identified.
 Barley was the main crop at both the Trethellan and Tremough settlements.
 At Trevilson, charred plant remains provide evidence for the cultivation of wheat, barley, garden pea, and perhaps oats.
 Additionally a large cache of Celtic bean is found here.
 At Porth Killier, Scilly, barley, emmer wheat and Celtic bean were among the crops identified.
 A cache of naked barley dated c.
 2198–1772 BCE is also found in Scilly at East Porth, Samson, which is the earliest direct evidence for arable farming in Scilly.
 At Gwithian, soil may have been enhanced by addition of compost and manure, and there is also rare evidence for the use of spades and ard ploughs.

 Coastal and riverine communities supplemented their diet with marine foods.
 At Gwithian the settlement is near a river and close to the sea, which would have provided a source of fish, evidenced by fish bone finds and a single whale bone.
 Pebble tools, including line winders and net sinkers, suggest that both offshore and deep sea fishing took place here.
 Diet at Trethellan was probably supplemented by gathering molluscs such as mussels and limpets.
 In Scilly, subsistence was mainly based on fishing, collecting shellfish, and hunting sea mammals.
 At Porth Killier for instance, the inhabitants had a mainly marine-based diet consisting of seabirds, fish, seals, and shellfish, and several limpet middens are found.